Nikkita Lyons: WWE (2021–present)

 In March 2024, Lyons was revealed to have suffered another injury.
 She returned to in-ring action at a NXT house show in Davenport, Florida, on September 27 and returned to NXT on the October 15 episode, defeating Lola Vice after interference from Jaida Parker, showing signs of a heel turn.
 On the October 29 episode of NXT, Lyons turned heel, as she was revealed as Adrianna Rizzo's attacker following Lyons' defeat against Kelani Jordan.
 Around a month later, Lyons got involved in a love triangle storyline between Ashante "Thee" Adonis and Karmen Petrovic.
 On the May 7, 2025 episode of Evolve, Lyons made her Evolve brand debut where she defeated Kendal Grey.

+On the January 27, 2026 episode of NXT, she made her return as a spiritual guru.
+She aligned herself with Blake Monroe and offered to take on Jaida Parker on Monroe's behalf, which led to her being defeated.
+In April of the same year, Lyons participated in season 3 of LFG (Legends & Future Greats), she would return to NXT on the April 28 edition losing to the debuting Lizzy Rain, the following week she would return to NXT regularly by confronting Tatum Paxley.
+On June 24 at Evolve: Succession III (taped May 29), Lyons defeated Wendy Choo to win the WWE Evolve Women's Championship, her first championship in WWE.

 Other media

 Jefferies, as Nikkita Lyons, made her video game debut as a playable character in WWE 2K23.
+She is also a playable character in WWE 2K25 and WWE 2K26.

 She was also featured on the show One Mo’ Chance on the Zeus Network as “She-Raw.”

 On August 8, 2024, Jefferies, under her music stage name FaithyJ, released a music video for her song "To Be A Champion".
 In the following month, Jefferies, as Nikkita Lyons, appeared in fellow NXT wrestler Trick Williams' music video "The Realest".